the-advoid/ad-void/QUICKSTART.md

 #### 🌛 UserScripts - even more power!

-Ad-block userscripts are scripts that are designed to work with ad-blocking extensions like AdBlock Plus, AdGuard, uBlock Origin, and others.
+Ad-block UserScripts are scripts that are designed to work with ad-blocking extensions like AdBlock Plus, AdGuard, uBlock Origin, and others.
 These scripts typically target specific ad networks or ad types and block them from displaying on the page.
 Users can install these scripts in their ad-blocking extension to enhance their ad-blocking capabilities.

 <br>
 <br>

-> ℹ In summary, ad-block userscripts are specifically designed to block ads while scriptlets can be used for a variety of purposes beyond ad-blocking.
+> ℹ In summary, ad-block UserScripts are specifically designed to block ads while scriptlets can be used for a variety of purposes beyond ad-blocking.

 <br>

-The userscripts I maintain are stored here, [UserScripts](https://github.com/igorskyflyer?tab=repositories&q=userscript). 🥳
+The UserScripts I maintain are stored here, [UserScripts](https://github.com/the-advoid?tab=repositories&q=userscript). 🥳

 <br>

-> Also, remember to install userscripts from **TRUSTED SOURCES** only since they are more powerful and could be dangerous, resulting in credentials / login data being stolen, pages being altered, fake URLs being served, etc.
+> Also, remember to install UserScripts from **TRUSTED SOURCES** only since they are more powerful and could be dangerous, resulting in credentials / login data being stolen, pages being altered, fake URLs being served, etc.